Modal Realism

 (1) The most natural way of interpreting statements about chance is possibilist.
 Every claim about a chance is actually a claim about the distribution of possible worlds where some proposition is true.
 So when I say

-the possibilist interpretation (1)This is my recollection of what Handfield calls the “modal volumes interpretation.”
-Exact ref and fact checking needed. would be
+the possibilist interpretation (1)This is what Toby Handfield calls the “modal volumes interpretation” in ϕG to C, §24. would be

 Of course, you can criticize possibilist interpretations on a number of fronts, but suppose you do accept that claims about chance are really claims about possible worlds.
 This then sets up an indispensability argument since you can’t articulate the theory of statistical mechanics without making claims about chance, and stat mech is our best scientific explanation for thermodynamics.
 So either you give up on IBE, you deny that stat mech requires claims about chance, or you become a modal realist.